Provide Research Training Opportunities for

 Undergraduate, Graduate Students

 and Postdoctoral Scientists

 The Food Allergy Research & Resource Program is part of the Department of Food Science and Technology at the University of Nebraska-Lincoln.
 Profs.
-Steve L. Taylor, Joseph L. Baumert, and Richard E. Goodman serve as faculty members in the Department.
+Joseph Baumert, Melanie Downs, Richard Goodman and Philip Johnson serve as faculty members in the Department.
 Students interested in learning about food allergies and sensitivities and developing research skills relating to food allergens are encouraged to make application to the Department.

 Typically, one or two undergraduate students from each class enrolled in Food Science & Technology at the University of Nebraska-Lincoln are offered part-time positions in the laboratories of Profs.
-Taylor, Baumert, or Goodman.
+Baumert, Downs, Goodman or Johnson.
 Initially, undergraduate students assist FARRP staff with sample preparation and other laboratory tasks.
 As undergraduate students obtain sufficient academic background, they often get the opportunity to work on their own research projects.

 If you are interested in research on food allergies, the University of Nebraska is one of the premier research institutions in the world.
 Undergraduate applications are encouraged.
 When applying, it is also a good idea to contact FARRP so that we can know of your interest in allergen research.